ruochenwang929/Notes/GitNotes/GitNotes.md

 `git checkout -b test`

-Then you can check current branch: `git branch`, this command will list all branches, with the current branch preceded by an asterisk.
+Then you can check current branch: `git branch`, this command will list all local branches, with the current branch preceded by an asterisk.
+(If you want to display all local and remote branches, use: `git branch -a`)

 Now you can make changes and commit on the ***test*** branch, when your work is done on the ***test*** branch, you can switch back to ***master*** branch: `git check out master`.

 Finally, you should merge the work of the ***test*** branch into the ***master*** branch: `git merge test`.

 After merge ***test*** branch, you can chose to delete ***test*** branch: `git branch -d test`.

+However, the above command can only delete branches of the local repository, if you want to delete branches of the remote repository, use: `git push origin --delete test`

 :poop: Author has to write his assignment, to be continue...